deisseroth-lab/multifiber/README.md

 # multifiber
-A minimal GUI for doing multi-fiber photometry
+A minimal GUI for doing frame-projected independent-fiber photometry

 ## Troubleshooting
-If the GUI crashes during initialization, there may be a problen with the configurations that MFPGUI persists between sessions.
-Try running `rmpref('MFPGUI')` at the Matlab command line and try again.
+If the GUI crashes during initialization, there may be a problen with the configurations that FIPGUI persists between sessions.
+Try running `rmpref('FIPGUI')` at the Matlab command line and try again.